dylanhross/lipydomics/api.md

 ### Retention Time Calibration
-All of the retention times (measured or theoretical) in the lipid database correspond to a reference HILIC method (Hines, _et al. J. Lipid Res._ **58**, 2017).
+All of the retention times (measured or predicted) in the lipid database correspond to a reference HILIC method (Hines, _et al. J. Lipid Res._ **58**, 2017).
 The `lipydomics.identification.rt_calibration` module allows comparison between retention times measured on other (HILIC) methods via the `add_rt_calibration` function: